A Virtual Pinhole Camera Model

 Finally, we need a method to produce images of objects or scenes from any viewpoint.
 We discussed this topic in the previous lesson, but we will cover it briefly in this chapter.
 CG cameras are similar to real cameras in that respect.
 However, in CG, we look at the camera's view (the equivalent of a real camera viewfinder) and move around the scene or object to select a viewpoint ("viewpoint" is the camera position in relation to the subject).

 When a camera is created, by default, it is located at the origin and oriented along the negative z-axis (Figure 8).
 This orientation is explained in detail in the previous lesson.
-By doing so, the camera's local and world coordinate system's x-axis point in the same direction.
+By doing so, the camera's local and world coordinate systems' x-axis point in the same direction.
 Therefore, defining the camera's transformations with a 4x4 matrix is convenient.
-This 4x4 matrix which is no different from 4x4 matrices used to transform 3D objects, is called the camera-to-world transformation matrix (because it defines the camera's transformations with respect to the world coordinate system).
+This 4x4 matrix, which is no different from the 4x4 matrices used to transform 3D objects, is called the camera-to-world transformation matrix (because it defines the camera's transformations with respect to the world coordinate system).

 The camera-to-world transformation matrix is used differently depending on whether rasterization or ray tracing is being used: